freeCodeCamp/freeCodeCamp/README.md

 ### How do I switch SendGrid for another email delivery service?
 Run `node generator.js` bundled with Hackathon Starter, then select **Email Service** option.
 It will automatically replace appropriate strings in your code.
-Currently there are only two options: SendGrid and Mailgun.
+Currently there are three options: SendGrid, Mandrill, and Mailgun.

 How It Works (mini guides)
 --------------------------